-The program targets flood reduction projects throughout King County and the deadline to apply for a 2022 grant is May 26.
+The program targets flood reduction projects throughout King County and the deadline to apply for a 2022 grant is at 6 p.m. on June 3.
 Online informational meetings will be offered on April 27 and 28, please visit the Flood Reduction Grants site for more information.

 The program was expanded in 2021 to provide more funds and to include new categories of project types.
 In addition to the original Flood Reduction Grant category, the three newer areas are Urban Streams, Coastal Erosion/Coastal Flooding, and Culvert Replacement/Fish Passage.